-Pay as you go can be a good choice if you don’t make much use of your mobile and simply need a handset to call or text with.
+Pay-as-you-go can be a good choice if you don’t make much use of your mobile and simply need a handset to call or text with.

-However, pay as you go customers on average pay much more for calls and texts than those on contract deals.
+However, pay-as-you-go customers on average pay much more for calls and texts than those on contract deals.

-A cheap contract tariff may offer cheaper calls than pay as you go and a free handset.
+A cheap contract tariff may offer cheaper calls than pay-as-you-go and a free handset.

-Hanging on to our your existing mobile is a great way of saving money because it allows you to consider SIM only contract deals.
+Hanging on to your existing mobile is a great way of saving money because it allows you to consider SIM only contract deals.

-These take the form of monthly contracts, but are priced much lower than contracts that include a phone because you are not paying for the handset.
+These take the form of monthly contracts but are priced much lower than contracts that include a phone because you are not paying for the handset.

-SIM only cheap phone contracts also feature tariffs that are more keenly priced than pay as you go deals, so you’ll save on calls and text messages too.
+SIM only cheap phone contracts also feature tariffs that are more keenly priced than pay-as-you-go deals, so you’ll save on calls and text messages too.